SAP/cloud-sdk-ios-fiori/README.md

 ### Example Component View Body Implementation
 The commented code in `ProfileDetailItem+View.generated.swift` should be copied & uncommented to `Sources/FioriSwiftUICore/Views/ProfileDetailItem+View.swift`.

 The first task is the `body: some View` implementation.
-The developer should *never* attempt to read directly from the cached closures (e.g. `private let _title: () -> Title`).
+The developer should *never* attempt to read directly from the cached closures (e.g. `let _title: () -> Title`).
 Instead, the developer should *always* use the computed variables (e.g. `var title: some View`), which guarantees that the `ViewModifier`s will be applied consistently across components--and accounts for empty views.

 ```swift
 extension PersonDetailItem: View {